Schema File

 Booting from a schema file

-The file is validated at boot: a malformed mapping — a relational edge missing metaFields.from / metaFields.to, or the legacy nodes / id_column format — is rejected with an actionable error before the server starts serving.
+The file is validated at boot.
+A malformed mapping (for example a relational edge missing metaFields.from / metaFields.to, or the legacy nodes / id_column format) is rejected with an actionable error before the server starts serving.

 The file has two top-level sections: